-Does the financial product invest in fossil gas and/or nuclear energy related activities that co with the EU Taxonomy ?
+Does the financial product invest in fossil gas and/or nuclear energy related activities that comply with the EU Taxonomy60?

-□ Yes:
+\Box Yes:

-□ In fossil gas □ In nuclear energy

 The two graphs below show in green the minimum percentage of investments that are aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds investments\\ are are
+As there is no appropriate methodology to determine the Taxonomy-alignment of sovereign bonds^{}, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product